karfous/pktFragments/subassemblies/PipeOrCable/Readme.md

 | Diameter           | Double | Diameter = 2x wall thickness + empty space of the pipe.                                                                   |
 | Code ID            | String | Codes for the subassembly are generated dynamically.
 See Codes section                                                    |

-codeID String Input Code ID Code are generated dynamically based on the Code ID.
-Example: Input "Cable" - points will have codes like CableTop, CableBottom, CableRight etc ...

 ## Codes

 Codes are generated dynamically based on the Code ID parameter.